-1970 - The MNA board goes statewide at the office of attorney Frank Glambrone in Mount Clemens.
+1970 - The MNA board goes statewide at the office of attorney Frank Giambrone in Mount Clemens.
 Not exactly a radical looking bunch, but dedicated visionaries.
 Left to right, front: Bertha Daubendiek, Thelma Sonnenberg, Marie Moran Peter, Julius C. Peter, back: Frank Giambrone, Rita Juckett, and Richard W. Holzman.
-Photo by Ralph Polovich.
+Photo by Relph Polovich.

 TLC board members have been involved with environmental issues and natural area protection in the Thumb for many years.
 From 1989 through 2006, as members of the Mill Creek Coalition, we helped protect the Mill Creek, a major tributary of the Black River, from an 18-mile dredging and channelization project.
 In the 1990's, as members of the Thumb Bioregional Alliance, we opposed development of the roughly 800-acre Wingford Estate along the Black River in the middle of the Port Huron State Game Area, and supported the State of Michigan in protecting the Minden Bog, the upper headwaters of the Black River in Sanilac County, from an expansion of peat mining.
 Most of the TLC board members were involved in the Painted Trillium Tours in Saint Clair County from 2001 through 2004 and worked to acquire the MNA Sharon Rose Leonatti Memorial Nature Sanctuary in Kimball Township.
-Bill and Cheryl Collins co-founded the Macomb Land Conservancy in 2000, which merged with the Oakland Land Conservancy to become Six Rivers Land Conservancy.
+Bill and Cheryl Collins co-founded the Macomb Land Conservancy.
 They monitored Michigan Threatened Pitcher's Thistle in Huron County in the late 1990's.
 As Huron Ecologic since 1998, Bill and Cheryl have defended natural areas across the Thumb on behalf of several citizen groups through the enforcement of State and federal environmental regulations.